seinecle/blog/_posts/2025-12-23-ai-productivity-race.md

 # Since LLMs are more clever, cheaper by the day and available on tap...
 ... we would be swimming in virtually infinite intelligence to assist in any of our projects.
-Creativity and time, not our initial skillset, would become the limit to what we can accomplish.
+Creativity and time, not our coding skills, would become the limit to what we can accomplish.

 This is the popular meme reflecting the merry-go-round of weekly improvements of AI models: